Accreditation and Institutional Effectiveness Committee Charter

 Co-chairs will organize meeting agendas to prioritize approvals, actions pending/required, reports.

-A representative may identify a substitute who will attend meetings when the representative is unavailable and notify the ASC co-chairs.
+A representative may identify a substitute who will attend meetings when the representative is unavailable and notify the AEIC co-chairs.

 A non-voting individual will take meeting minutes.